What is a Bachelor’s Degree?

 - Explore Transfer Opportunities:

-- Schedule an appointment with a counselor in the Counseling Office (805-378-1428) to develop a Student Education Plan (SEP).
+- Schedule an appointment with a counselor in the Counseling Office (805-378-1428) to develop a Transfer plan.

 - Talk to a university representative either in the Career and Transfer Center, at the university campus, or by phone or email to refine your educational plan and/or get up-to-date information regarding your major, housing, and campus support services.